-Surrounded by stunning countryside and picturesque villages, and with excellent transport links to many centres of industry including London, the market town of Andover in Hampshire ticks lots of boxes for homebuyers.
-Set in the rural county of Hampshire, on the banks of the River Anton, Andover has a history which stretches back to the 10th-century and encompassed, among other things, Vikings, wool, and Twinings tea.
-Today the town is a popular choice for families, who benefit from the good range of schools, superb commutability and glorious countryside and outdoor attractions on the town’s doorstep.
+Surrounded by stunning countryside and picturesque villages, and with excellent transport links to many centres of industry including London, the market town of Andover ticks lots of boxes for homebuyers.
+Set in the rural county of Hampshire, on the banks of the River Anton, Andover has a history that stretches back to the 10th-century and which encompassed, among other things, Vikings, wool, and Twinings tea.
+Today the town is a popular choice for families, who benefit from the good range of schools, superb commuter options, glorious countryside and outdoor attractions on the town’s doorstep.

 Andover has a good range of shops to keep you covered for everyday essentials, with several supermarkets, high street chains and banks, plus cafes and restaurants for meeting up with friends.
-If you fancy a spree, head 16 miles southeast to Winchester, where you’ll find a good range of high street and independent shops, or 22 miles east to Basingstoke and its Festival Place Shopping Centre, as well as several retail parks.
+If you fancy a spree, head 16 miles southeast to Winchester, which is a fantastic place for a day of retail therapy, or 22 miles east to Basingstoke and its Festival Place Shopping Centre and retail parks.

 Good range of schools

 Families with children of all ages will be pleased with the educational facilities in Andover – there are around 20 schools in the town, including many primary schools, several secondary schools, two schools for pupils with special educational needs, and a boarding school.

 Enjoy scenic surroundings